alonbl/vhdl-style-guide/docs/configuring_overview.rst

 The Environment variables will be expanded before globbing occurs.
 This option can be useful when running VSG over multiple files.

+The file name will be converted to POSIX style using '/' as a separator for all platforms.

 Rule configurations can be specified for each file by following the format of the **rule** configuration.

 file_rules